Some of the major points to keep in mind with regards to the CAT Exam Pattern are:

 Verbal Ability

 Data Interpretation and Logical Reasoning is the second section of the CAT Exam.
 Candidates will be able to attempt it only after they submit the VARC section in the CAT Exam.
 It is by far the most dynamic section in CAT with new types of questions being introduced almost every year.
-Due to each set lending around 12-18 marks, it is advisable to be very careful when it comes to the selection of the questions.
+It is advisable to be very careful when it comes to the selection of the questions.

 Based on the CAT DILR exam pattern, here is the breakup of the sets: